 In my blog post “Growing Your Own Food; Survival Gardening in a Changing Climate”, I list six considerations to maximize your time and efforts to achieve food security.
 Growing edible mushrooms meets all six of these considerations and a few more important ones… Heck ya, go mushrooms!

-1) Low Maintenance = More Time
+1) Mushroom Logs are Low Maintenance = More Time

 Inoculating mushroom logs is a fair bit of initial work, although not significantly more than creating a garden bed from scratch.
 BUT… Once they are inoculated, they produce food for many years with minimal upkeep and additional work beyond harvesting & processing.